Skip to main content

 • “Reanimal absolutely shines when it comes to its visuals; this is without a doubt the game's main selling point, and it's done stunningly well.”

-• “This game is so unoptimized it makes Silent Hill 2 remake look smooth.
-I'm fine with running at less than 60 fps but the problem is this game is so unoptimized that it’s genuinely unbeatable.
+• “The game is so unoptimized it makes Silent Hill 2 remake look smooth.
+I’m fine with running at less than 60 FPS, but the problem is this game is so unoptimized that it’s genuinely unbeatable.
 There is a monster whose hair physics are so unoptimized it literally crashes the game making it unplayable.
-I had to turn the graphics to the lowest possible setting then go in windowed just for the game to still crash.
-Now if that's not an issue and your PC can actually run this hyper realistic game then the game is really good and fun, but the performance is a big problem.”
+I had to turn the graphics to the lowest possible setting then go in windowed just for the game to still crash.”

 • optimization

 • “This game is so unoptimized it makes Silent Hill 2 remake look smooth.
-I’m fine with running at less than 60 fps but the problem is this game is so unoptimized that it’s genuinely unbeatable.
-There is a monster whose hair physics are so unoptimized it literally crashes the game making it unplayable.
-I had to turn the graphics to the lowest possible setting then go in windowed just for the game to still crash.”
+I'm fine with running at less than 60 fps, but the problem is this game is so unoptimized that it's genuinely unbeatable.
+There is a monster whose hair physics are so unoptimized it literally crashes the game, making it unplayable.
+I had to turn the graphics to the lowest possible setting then go in windowed just for the game to still crash.
+Now if that's not an issue and your PC can actually run this hyper-realistic game, then the game is really good and fun with a pretty interesting story.”

 • music